JesusValeraDev/JesusValeraDev.github.io/content/2024-07-01-git-rebase-onto.md

 [extra]
 static_thumbnail = "/images/2025-03-20/1.png"
-subtitle = "How to modify commit history with git rebase onto"
+subtitle = "How to modify the commit history with git rebase onto"
 +++

 When you are working with Git, you may find yourself in a situation where you need to rebase your branch onto another branch.<br>